Duncan Wilson (politician)

-Duncan Wilson is a Canadian senator representing British Columbia in the Senate of Canada.
+Duncan Wilson (born September 26, 1967) is a Canadian senator representing British Columbia in the Senate of Canada.
 He is a former maritime executive with extensive experience in environmental and external affairs.
 On 28 February 2025, he was appointed to the Senate of Canada representing British Columbia by Governor General Mary Simon on the advice of Prime Minister Justin Trudeau.

 Career

 Wilson has over three decades of leadership experience spanning the maritime sector, government, and not-for-profit organizations.
 For 21 years, he worked at the Vancouver Fraser Port Authority, where he served as Vice-President of Environment and External Affairs.
 His work focused on marine conservation, climate action, and sustainable development.
 He also played a key role in Indigenous relations, negotiating agreements that advanced economic growth while protecting the environment.

 Wilson also served three consecutive terms as a Vancouver Park Commissioner in the 1990s, becoming one of British Columbia’s first openly gay elected officials.